 Technology Services Spam Control uses a statistical model based on thousands of attributes such as language in the subject and body, the origination of the message, and information in the message's headers to evaluate each message sent to netID@illinois.edu.
 Depending on its attributes, each message is "tagged" with a score from 0 to 100.
 The higher the number, the more likely the message is spam.
 You can see the tagged score by viewing the full headers of your email message.

 Spammers constantly change how they send spam in order to deceive anti-spam programs.
-Spam Control updates its scoring attributes every day so that it can keep pace with emerging spam threats.
+Spam Control updates its scoring attributes continually to keep pace with emerging spam threats.

 Note: Technology Services receives constant updates from Spam Control's software vendor on global emerging spam threats, allowing us to quickly and accurately identify the worst spam servers.
 Using a practice known as connection blocking, we restrict these servers' communication with our campus mail server, making it less likely that spam can end up in your mailbox.
 Because these spam messages are blocked before they are even sent, they are not scored and processed by Spam Control.